naomis-archive/novas-community/README.md

 ## Licensing

-All projects are licensed under the AGPL-3.0 license.
+All projects are licensed under the Mozilla Public License, v.
+2.0.

 The full license terms may be viewed in the [LICENSE.md file](./LICENSE.md)